 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child's doctor.
 Call your child's doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your child's symptoms or health problems do not get better or if they become worse, call your child's doctor.

 - Do not share your child's drug with others and do not give anyone else's drug to your child.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.